7 Questions You Should Ask When Reviewing Your Current Or Future Math Curriculum

 Whichever you decide, ensure you have a clear rationale for your choices and have accounted for enough development in earlier grade levels to equip students with skills for life rather than focusing on passing end of year tests.

-5. To what extent does your curriculum reflect developments in pedagogy and cognitive science for learning?
+5. How does your curriculum reflect pedagogy and cognitive science developments?

 There have been many recent developments in pedagogy and theory which are features and principles often incorporated into a curriculum and its resources.

-Many of these are covered in Third Space Learning’s series of blog posts around How I Wish I’d Taught Maths by Craig Barton, starting with this one on cognitive load theory.
+Third Space Learning’s series of blog posts around How I Wish I’d Taught Maths by Craig Barton covers many of these.
+Starting with this one on cognitive load theory.

 Things to consider are:

-- Variation theory: Variation theory covers a rigorous approach to question setting.
-By carefully selecting the questions and progression of the questions you ask, you are encouraging ‘intelligent practice’, reducing cognitive overload and supporting reasoning and making connections.
+Variation theory: Variation theory covers a rigorous approach to question setting.
+Carefully selecting the progression of the questions asked, you encourage ‘intelligent practice’, reduce cognitive overload and, support reasoning and make connections.

-- Hinge questions: Hinge questions are carefully considered questions which assist a teacher in diagnosing if a student or a class is ready to move on to the next stage.
+Hinge questions: These are carefully considered questions which assist a teacher in diagnosing if a student or a class is ready to move on to the next stage.

-- Interleaving: Students need to apply learning to unfamiliar contexts and by drawing on a range of skills to demonstrate mathematical ability.
+Interleaving: Students need to apply learning to unfamiliar contexts and by drawing on a range of skills to demonstrate mathematical ability.
 Interleaving means that topics studied earlier in the curriculum are linked in to current learning to make links and revisit prior learning.
 Thinking about how topics can be revisited and interleaved.
-For example, when studying angle properties, forming and solving equations can then be incorporated, as well as problems involving 2D and 3D shapes (knowing perpendicular lines bisect at right angles).
+For example, when studying angle properties, forming and solving equations can be incorporated.
+As well as problems involving 2D and 3D shapes (knowing perpendicular lines bisect at right angles).

-6. What are the support materials and resources like for your math curriculum; will you have to create them all from scratch or spend valuable budget on them?
+6. What are the support materials and resources for your math curriculum?

-A curriculum needs to be clearly articulated to support teachers with their planning and implementation of the curriculum, as well as ensuring consistent, high-quality delivery.
+A curriculum needs to be clearly articulated to support teachers with their planning and implementation of the curriculum.
+And, it must ensure consistent, high-quality delivery.

 Therefore, information about a unit or series of lessons detailing the math skills and concepts, ideas for differentiation and misconceptions provides clarity and purpose to teachers’ planning rather than merely a series of presentation slides.